 Anxiety continues to rise globally over the shifting character of work as a consequence of the COVID-19 pandemic [1].
-This article reviews and assimilates a body of extant literature relating to the influence of the COVID-19 pandemic on the organizational culture of higher education institutions in the United Kingdom (UK) and to provide a road map for further empirical research.
-The Chartered Institute of Personnel and Development emphasizes COVID-19 as a fundamental disrupter to the workplace and has become a crucial accelerator in anticipated changes to workforce perceptions and intentions related to how work is viewed and conducted in the coming decades [2].
+This article reviews and assimilates a body of extant literature relating to the influence of the COVID-19 pandemic on the organisational culture of higher education institutions in the United Kingdom (UK) and to provide a road map for further empirical research.
+The Chartered Institute of Personnel and Development (CIPD) emphasise COVID-19 as a fundamental disrupter to the workplace and has become a crucial accelerator in anticipated changes to workforce perceptions and intentions related to how work is viewed and conducted in the coming decades [2].
 Various authors contend that shifting work environment norms have had the result of increasing levels of uncertainty and job insecurity among the workforce, higher job intensification, increases in the use of technologies, plus the accompanying requirements for further development of skills and the alteration and perhaps blending of the boundary between home and work [3, 4].
-Within the perspective of academic institutions, research [5] further contends that HEIs have now transitioned to a situation where remote and hybrid working practices and alternative models of flexibility in learning and delivery have transformed into more of the norm and may be seen as common practice.
-Subsequently, Cornelius-Bell and Bell [6] contend that this has resulted in an academic working environment which is precarious as academic staff are deprived of stability and job security and can be required to attain qualifications beyond that of previous expectations within the labor market.
-In addition, they further contend, that an increasingly profit-orientated focus has lead to the "zombification" of the University where each academic competes for high-ranking
+Within the perspective of academic institutions, research [5] further contend that HEIs have now transitioned to a situation where remote and hybrid working practices and alternative models of flexibility in learning and delivery have transformed into more of the norm and may be seen as common practice.
+Subsequently, Cornelius-Bell and Bell [6] contend that this has resulted in an academic working environment which is precarious as academic staff are deprived of stability and job security, and can be required to attain qualifications beyond that of previous expectations within the labour market.
+In addition, they further contend, that an increasingly profit-orientated focus has lead to the 'zombification' of the University where each academic competes for high ranking publication ratings and highly rated teaching evaluation scores.
+Watermeyer et al. [7] suggest that the pandemic has aggravated existing inequalities in academia and have recommended further research investigating the 'university pulse' as a means to developing understanding and awareness of the changing landscape of the HEI working environment during exigent and trying times.
+In this post-COVID-19 context, it therefore appears timely to update existing awareness and understanding o organisational cultures in UK higher education institutions to aid policy development related to higher education and augment, enrich and improve working conditions and practices.